ansh-333k/trello/README.md

 # trello
-Trello is a Web-Based, Kanban-style, List-Making Application
+Trello is a Web-Based, Kanban-Style, List-Making Application